Flying Heritage Collection (FHC) Paul G. Allen Collection

 During the late 1990s and early 2000s, aircraft and components began to be purchased from other museums and collectors by Vulcan Warbirds, Inc. Sellers signed "non-disclosure" agreements and little or no publicized information

 was available about the collection or museum.
-With all the secrecy, Allen's project was dubbed "Area 51" until the Flying Heritage Collection offically opened in early 2004 at Paine Field.
+With all the secrecy, Allen's project was dubbed "Area 51" for the secrecy.
+In early 2004, the Flying Heritage Collection (FHC) officially opened at Paine Field (Seattle Paine Field International Airport).

 Restorations